 , he interned with the U.S. Embassy in Abu Dhabi and then the Nashua, N.H., Office of Emergency Management.

 The second internship led to a job.
 After Chigas got his bachelor’s degree in December 2017, he began working half time at the agency while going on to earn his master’s degree in international security

-program.
+through the bachelor’s-to-master’s program.
 Chigas now works full time for Nashua as the emergency management coordinator.

 “All of my internships have helped me figure out what I want to do and helped me get jobs – and helped me with fantastic networking opportunities as well,” he says.
 “I cannot say enough good things about my internships.”